goranschwarz/DbxTune/README_dbxcentral_install.txt

 ##   - Active Recordings, full meta-data file content
 ##
 ## Admin Page: http://dbxtune.acme.com:8080/admin/admin.html
-##   Here you can dom some administration...
+##   Here you can do some administration...
 ##   - Remove Any off the below servers (NOTE: stop collector before doing this)
 ##   - Disable Any off the below servers... (it will not show up in the server list)
 ##   - Enable Any off the below servers... (below list has been disabled)
+##   - Change profiles... what graphs should be visible in the System and User profiles.
 ##   - Add a server NOTE: Not yet implemented
 ##   - Restart DbxCentral web server
 ##